Top 5 Essential Leadership Qualities You’ll Develop on a Leadership Training Course

 5. Honesty and fairness

-Honesty and fairness is one of the most important qualities of any successful leader.
+Honesty and fairness are the two most important qualities of any successful leader.
 If you can be honest with yourself and others, remain loyal to your words and are accountable, you’ll gain trust and respect from others very quickly.

 In terms of fairness, everyone has their own personal biases.
 But it’s up to the leader to see that an unfair or biased attitude doesn’t achieve greatness and it’s not something you should promote in the workplace.
 Being fair when it comes to your employees and the organisation’s processes will help make room for everyone’s voice to be heard, allowing everyone to thrive as one.